-Specifically, PSN strongly encourages the inclusion of a local research partner to work with the PSN task force to analyze the local crime problem and help develop a proactive plan for crime reduction.
-The goal for the research partner is to assist the task force through analysis of crime patterns and trends that could help the task force focus resources on the most serious people, places, and contexts of violence.
-The research partner should bring evidence-based practices to the task force discussions of crime reduction strategies.
-The inclusion of the research partner is also intended to assist in the ongoing assessment of data in order to provide feedback to the task force.
-MSU's findings suggested that the extent to which a PSN task force was able to, and did, rely upon and integrate research partners and available data into its decision making matrix, improved the effectiveness of the PSN strategy.
-MSU found that overall, PSN task forces appeared to operate more effectively when they consistently obtained quality data from reliable research partners.
+Note: PSN requires the inclusion of a local research partner to work with the PSN task force to analyze the local crime problem and help develop a proactive plan for gun crime and/or gang violence reduction.
+The goal for the research partner is to assist the task force through analysis of crime patterns and trends that could help the task force focus resources on the most serious people, places, and contexts of gun crime and gang violence.
+The research partner should bring evidence-based practices to the task force discussions of such crime and violence reduction strategies.
+The inclusion of the research partner is also intended to assist in the ongoing assessment of data in order to provide feedback to the task force and assist in project evaluation.
+MSU's findings suggested that the extent to which a PSN task force integrated research partners and available data into its decisionmaking matrix improved the effectiveness of the PSN strategy.